yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 | Pool                                             | [`0x2cced4ffA804ADbe1269cDFc22D7904471aBdE63`](https://etherscan.io/address/0x2cced4ffA804ADbe1269cDFc22D7904471aBdE63) |
 | Rate Providers                                   | [`0x4e322aeAf355dFf8fb9Fd5D18F3D87667E8f8316`](https://etherscan.io/address/0x4e322aeAf355dFf8fb9Fd5D18F3D87667E8f8316) |

-\* Will be set when the bootstrapping is complete and the Pool is launched

 > Due to a redeploy of st-yETH during the bootstrap process the first st-yETH contract has been deprecated, use the `Bootstrap: Claim st-yETH` contract to claim the new version if you participated in the bootstrap phase.

 ## Management Role